Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Extensions for PATE

 \subsection{Privacy Evaluation}

-The privacy calculation of personalized PATE differs from non-personalized PATE in that it is done for particular data points or groups of data points separately, rather than for the whole dataset.
-In this section, we first introduce the general elements of the privacy analysis in non-personalized PATE which is shared by all our three approaches.
-Then, we evaluate the personalized privacy guarantees of each approach dependent on its vote count and aggregation mechanism.
+The privacy calculation of \personalized PATE differs from the standard (non-\personalized) PATE in that it is done for particular data points or groups of data points separately, rather than for the whole dataset.
+We first introduce the general elements of the privacy analysis for the standard PATE which is shared by our two novel variants.
+Then, we evaluate the \personalized privacy guarantees of each variant depending on its vote count and aggregation mechanism. \Cref{tab:mechanisms} summarizes our two methods, their differences, and their respective privacy guarantees.